philips-labs/k8s-software-concepts-day/advanced/README.md

 #### 3. Modify the operator to be able to modify the response

-- Introduce new parameter for the CRD
+- Introduce new parameter for the CRD called Message
+- Update the controller to use the new Parameter
 - Build and deploy a new version of your operator (`0.0.2`).
 - Deploy `config/samples/http_v1alpha1_httpecho.yaml` using a new response message saying `Hi from Team X`.
 - Make a http call to the deployed service.
 What does it respond with?